Ajayiopeyemi90/FlexisafWeek6/README.md

 # FlexisafWeek6

-Here's a comprehensive `README.md` for the Java program, explaining the key features and concepts demonstrated in the code:

----

 # Phone Inheritance Example with Nested Classes and Anonymous Class

 This program is to demostrate my knwolegde of **nested classes**, **method overriding**, and **anonymous classes**.
 The example models different types of phones (`Samsong` and `Tecno`) as subclasses of a base class `Phone`.
 Additionally, it shows how to use an **anonymous class** to override the `toString()` method for a one-off object.